connorjohnlind/strava-dashboard/README.md

 #### Front-end

-* The data structure of the [getStats](https://developers.strava.com/docs/reference/#api-Athletes-getStats) API response (i.e. `"ytd_ride_totals"`, `"all_ride_totals"`, `"recent_ride_totals"`) made a huge impact on the way data was passed around the app.
-Early on in development, I decided to leave the Strava API data 'as is' in Redux, and build more convenient data objects in containers (i.e. the `getChartMaximums()` method in `Totals`).
-If the getStats data would have been needed in other components, I might have decided to parse the data into a more desirable format in the action creator, building objects based on range (such as `recent.ride.count`) instead of dealing with template strings in `recent_ride_totals.count`).
+* The data structure of the [`getStats`](https://developers.strava.com/docs/reference/#api-Athletes-getStats) API response (i.e. `ytd_ride_totals.count`, `all_ride_totals.count`, `recent_ride_totals.count`) made an impact on the way data was passed around the app.
+In my opinion, this data is not structured in a developer-friendly manner.
+Quite often, I found myself iterating through template literals such as `${range}_${sport}_totals.count`.
+Ideally, this data would be structured in a more object-oriented way, such as building objects based on range (such as `recent.ride.count`) or sport (such as `ride.recent.count`).

+* Early on in development, I decided to leave the Strava API data 'as is' in Redux (stored in `auth.totals`).
+Thereafter, I found the need to build more convenient data objects in containers (i.e. in `getCounts()` in `PieChart` and `getCategories()` in `Graph`) based on the inconvenient data-structure provided by Strava.
+An optimal refactor would include rewriting the `getStats` response to a more convenient data structure in Redux action creators, to be used throughout the app.
+With a new format in Redux, I can envision using less stateful components and eliminating the "mode checker" (`const mode = !demo.demoLoading ? demo : auth`) altogether.

+* It's worth noting that the Calendar does not have the above concern, as it receives data from `auth.activites`, in which the Strava API simply returns an array of activities.

 * Utilizing a [config file](https://github.com/connorjohnlind/strava-dashboard/blob/master/client/components/Dashboard/Totals/Filters/filterTypes.js) for the sports, ranges, and their labels made for a lot more DRY iteration throughout the app.
 This might have been overkill, considering it's very unlikely that running, biking, swimming will ever change in the context of a triathlete-focused app.
 However I found it to be useful exercise to allow all of my components to adjust to this configuration (i.e. renaming 'Month' to '4 weeks' as a filter).
 There are just a few instances where I opted to hard code based on sport, such as the color coding of run/ride/swim in SCSS files.